Minimum Chips: History

 Minimum Chips were formed in Brisbane in 1993 by Julian Patterson on guitars, drums, keyboard and electric piano; Nicole Thibault on vocals, organ, synthesiser and trombone; and Ian Wadley on drums, guitar, trumpet and synthesiser.
-Wadley had been a member of Bird Blobs.
 During their Brisbane years Minimum Chips supported international acts: Stereolab, Bikini Kill and Pavement.

 Minimum Chips' first release was a split 7-inch five-track extended play on Chapter Records in September 1995.
 Two tracks were supplied by Perth-based band Molasses.
 The group's three tracks were recorded in June of that year at Fortitude Valley, Queensland.
 Guy Blackman, the label's co-owner, eventually joined them on bass guitar in 1998.

 In 1996 the group followed with a four-track EP, Blip, and then a split single, with "Postal" by Minimum Chips, and Alastair Galbraith providing the other side.
 Their next EP, Swish, appeared in 1997 via Varispeed Records, with five tracks, which featured their signature song "Furniture".

 Matt Thrower of Rave Magazine caught their gig at The Capitol in October 1998, he opined, "A mantra-like effect was conjured by simple guitar and keyboard melodies.
 The vocals melded well with the heady surrounds and the overall atmosphere was warm and inviting... this was the Minimum Chips sound I like to hear, as opposed to their more peculiar work supporting Tortoise earlier in the week."

 The group relocated to Melbourne in the late 1990s, where they signed to a local label, Trifekta.
 Their first release there was an eight-track EP, Freckles, in September 1999, which featured the vocals of Pat Ridgewell of cult Brisbane band, Small World Experience.
 In 2002 Chapter Records released a CD compilation album, Portfolio, of Minimum Chips' early material.
 Also in that year Patterson and Thibault undertook a side project, Letraset, which issued an album, Snowy Room.
 By August 2003 Blackman (also in Sleepy Township) had relocated to Tokyo and was replaced in Minimum Chips by Ellen Turner on bass guitar.
 Blackman returned to the group after Turner relocated to China.